fluffy/draft-jennings-moq-log/draft-jennings-moq-log.md

 The idea is each device that was logging would publish each log message as an MOQT object.
-The devices or systems publishing the logs are referred to as resources and have an unique ResourceID.
+The devices or systems publishing the logs are referred to as resources and have a unique ResourceID.
 The URLs for the objects would be set up such that a subscriber could subscribe to each resource creating logs separately, and could pick the log priority level in the subscriptions.
 The log collector would subscribe to the logs from